-Grant High School is the 3rd PPS high schools being modernized as part of the 2012 School Building Improvement Bond.
-Grant's modernization will completely reconfigure and update learning spaces with a focus on indoor environmental quality, sustainability and historic preservation.
+Grant High School is the 3rd PPS high schools that was modernized as part of the 2012 School Building Improvement Bond.
+Grant's modernization completely updated the learning spaces with a focus on indoor environmental quality, sustainability and historic preservation.

 Grant Grand Opening a huge success

 A Grand Opening Ceremony for Grant High School was held on Saturday September 7th, 2019 with over 2000 people celebrating the new school and touring the campus.

 Click on the photo above to see pictures from the event.Check out the series of remodel drone videos made by a student from Grant High School.

 Construction is in the home stretch April/May 2019

 Inside the building the science wing at the north end of the building is largely finished with just a few details to add.
 Lockers and lighting are installed, floors finished and built-in cabinetry is all in place.
 One of the design details of the modernized Grant is the use of salvaged wood from the 1956 gym.
 This can be seen at the north and south ends of the main corridor, where the walls are finished with refurbished gym flooring.
 At the center stairs the walls are being finished with refurbished bleacher wood.